 3. I like Randy’s style.
 Will he come give a talk to my group?

-Yes, Randy will consider speaking engagements.
+Yes, I do consider speaking engagements.
 More info is here.

-4. What in the world does “arcie” mean, and where did it come from? (“arcie” is Randy’s main e-mail address)
+4. What in the world does “arcie” mean, and where did it come from? (“arcie” is my main email address)

 Say it out loud, and you’ll probably get it.
-Back in the olden days when Randy actually worked for a living, he worked at NASA’s Jet Propulsion Laboratory.
-In his early years there, NASA employees didn’t commonly have Internet-connected e-mail, but some did have access to “NASAmail” (a private network running Telemail software).
-Randy’s most frequent correspondent there in the late 1980s was a friend at NASA headquarters named John, and to spice up the exchanges they would include funny spellings of various things.
-Randy started to address John as “Jawn”, and John would address Randy by his initials, RC, which morphed into aRCie (pronounced “RC”), which later was simplified to arcie.
-It stuck, and it’s been arcie since.
+Back in the olden days when I actually worked for a living, it was at NASA’s Jet Propulsion Laboratory.
+In my early years there, NASA employees didn’t commonly have Internet-connected email, but some did have access to “NASAmail” (a private network running Telemail software).
+My most frequent correspondent there in the late 1980s was a friend at NASA headquarters named John, and to spice up the exchanges we would include funny spellings of various things.
+I started to address John as “Jawn”, and John would address me by my initials, RC, which morphed into aRCie (pronounced “RC”), which later was simplified to arcie.
+It’s been arcie since.
 Jawn died in 2014, and is discussed here.

 5. I suddenly stopped getting my issues.
 Are you on vacation?

-Pretty much even when we are on vacation issues still come out.
-But if not, we’d announce it way in advance.
+Pretty much even when I am on vacation issues still come out.
+But if not, I’d announce it way in advance.
 More likely, your subscription was dropped from the list because your copy “bounced” back repeatedly.
 If you suspect you’ve been dropped off the list (e.g., your server was down for a couple of weekends), just go ahead and subscribe again — the server will either re-subscribe you, or reactivate a subscription that was put on “hold” because of bounces.
 Just subscribe again using the form on virtually any page of this site.

 6. Can I get back issues that I missed?
 Or, do you have a story about <whatever> you can send me?

-Sorry, but we can’t provide back issues of This is True.
-For one thing, it would quickly get out of hand (though Randy does appreciate your comments!)
-He’d quickly get buried if we had to find the story you’re thinking about, convert it to e-mail, and send it to you?
+Sorry, but I can’t provide back issues of This is True.
+For one thing, it would quickly get out of hand (though I do appreciate your comments!)
+I’m already buried in mail, but add on trying to find the story you’re thinking about, convert it to email, and send it to you?
 Sorry: ain’t gonna happen.

 But there are three resources available to you: 1) The most recent issue is always here, and the one before that is always here.
-2) There are several book compilations of past stories (with more coming), each volume containing a full year of not just the stories in the free edition, but those in the full column Randy sells to newspapers (which are in the Premium edition too.)
-And 3) We also have an online archive has hundreds of stories, and you can use the search function to find specific stories.
+2) There are several book compilations of past stories (with more coming), each volume containing a full year of stories.
+And 3) There is also an online archive with thousands of stories, and you can use the search function to find specific stories or topics.

-AWeber is an “ESP” — Email Service Provider — and the company we use to distribute tens of thousands of e-mails for all our free lists every week.
-They are the best company in the field, and we trust them completely.
+AWeber is an “ESP” — Email Service Provider — and the company I use to distribute tens of thousands of emails for all of my free lists every week.
+They are the best company in the field, and I trust them completely.
 More info here.